avict18/wifite-3.0/README.md

 Select the wireless interface to use and the type of scan to perform (e.g., scan for nearby networks, crack a specific network).
 Note:

-<em>This tool is for educational purposes only and should not be used to illegally access or compromise Wi-Fi networks.
-Use of this tool for malicious purposes is strictly prohibited and may result in legal consequences.</em>
+<em><b>This tool is for educational purposes only and should not be used to illegally access or compromise Wi-Fi networks.
+Use of this tool for malicious purposes is strictly prohibited and may result in legal consequences.</b></em>

 # Contributing: